Written by Greg Ellifritz

 They were really drunk by the time they thought it was best to scatter the ashes.
 They didn’t want to hurt anyone by driving in that condition, so they carried the ashes to the river on foot.
 They were walking home when they encountered the young cop who arrested them.

 I remember the desk officer (who had about 25 years experience) looking at me after these guys told their story.
 He told me: “You made a bullshit arrest.”
 I didn’t understand him at the time.
 I thought I was saving these guys from getting hit by a car.
 Now I realize I was being a dick.
 Those guys didn’t need to go to jail.
 They needed to be treated with compassion during a difficult time.

 Unfortunately, the police academy doesn’t teach compassion.
 That can only be learned through a lifetime of experience and practice.
 The police academy teaches young recruits how to arrest criminals so that’s exactly what I did.

 Now if I encountered the same dudes in a similar situation, I’d probably give them a ride home instead of a set of steel bracelets.
 That’s the value of a couple decades worth of perspective.

 A lot of our societal problems would be better handled by cops who have a little more life experience.
 It would be great to have cops over 35 years of age making all the arrest decisions.
 But police work isn’t an old man’s game.
 By the time most good cops reach this level of experience, they are off the street and working in administrative or supervisory positions.
 That leaves the young guys to call the shots on the street.

 I see all the smart older guys leaving the job in a mass exodus as soon as they are eligible to retire.
 It’s getting ever harder to find quality younger candidates who even want to be police officers.
-I don’t see things getting any better in the future.
+With the current social climate and constant anti-police rhetoric, I don’t see things getting any better in the future.